Postsecondary Student Success in Learning, Literacy, and Mathematics (Ed.D./Ph.D.)

 Program Overview

-As the first doctorate of philosophy (Ph.D.) and one of three doctorates of education (Ed.D.) programs in developmental education in the country, the program fills a crucial need for innovative research in a field that serves students underprepared for postsecondary education by valuing social, cultural and critical perspectives.
+As the first doctorate of philosophy (Ph.D.) and one of three doctorates of education (Ed.D.) programs in postsecondary student success in learning, literacy, and mathematics in the country, the program fills a crucial need for innovative research in a field that serves students underprepared for postsecondary education by valuing social, cultural and critical perspectives.

 Course Work